hanscappelle/android-beacon-example/README.md

 * ordered broadcast receiver: http://commonsware.com/blog/2010/08/11/activity-notification-ordered-broadcast.html

-# TODO sometime
+# TODO

+* export framework to shared lib instead
+* (TODO) test if bluetooth is enabled

+# Version History

+## 0.2.0 (upcoming)

-* add a beacon simulator for testing on an emulator
+* add a beacon simulator for testing on an emulator, will be added in debug mode
-* test if bluetooth is enabled
+* convert menu adapter to baseadapter
 * use action menu instead of button for form submit
-* convert menu adapter to baseadapter

-# Version History
+* fixed error on non numeric input

 ## 0.1.0